abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 }
 ```

 * As you can notice here, we've used our **Domain Service** class named `BookManager` in the **CreateAsync** and **UpdateAsync** methods.
-(In step 1, we've defined them)
+(Defined them in step 1)

 * As you may remember, in these methods, new categories are added to the book or removed from the sub-collection (**Categories** (`BookCategory`)) according to the relevant category names.

 * After implementing the application services, we need to define the mappings for our services to work.
-So open the `BookStoreApplicationAutoMapperProfile` class and update with the following code.
+So open the `BookStoreApplicationAutoMapperProfile` class and update it with the following code:

 ```csharp
 using AutoMapper;